rabiescats/Production-Team-1/README.md

 * Edgar - Animation

 ## Game Concept
-You play as a robot in a post apocalyptic world.
-Your goal is to explore the world and find out what happened, and along the way, who created you.
+You play as a robot in a post-apocalyptic world.
+Your life until now has been simple, punching and cutting down trees, but seeing an intriguing sign sends you down a trail to find out who you are, why you're here, and who created you.
+You weren't built for battle, but you'll find a way to use your tools to punch and slash until you reach the end.

 ## Important Docs